 RESEARCH & SCHOLARSHIP

 I am an Anthropological Archaeologist with a specialty in Geoarchaeology.
-I work in two areas of the world, the Southeastern US and Eastern Europe.
 On the Southern Cumberland Plateau I am specifically interested in prehistoric land use change over time and site formation processes of sandstone rockshelters.
-Beyond the Plateau I study the geoarchaeology of prehistoric earthworks and mounds and how they are built.
+My Sewanee students and I are working with colleagues from various instituions on the development of indigenous horticulture.
+Beyond the Plateau I study the geoarchaeology of prehistoric earthworks and mounds and how they were built.
+In the Misouth I am particularly interested in Middle Woodlandand monumental architecture.
 In Eastern Europe I primarily work in Romania and Serbia on “urban” tells where Neolithic and later Bronze Age people congregated.
 My focus there is on stratigraphy and the anthropogenic sediments that reveal daily activities and spatial organization, primarily using soil/sediment micromorphology.
 All of this research is carried out in collaboration with my Sewanee students, regional graduate students, and my archaeology and geology colleagues.

 As the University Archaeologist here at Sewanee I work with the Office of Domain Management to manage the cultural resources on the University’s 13,000 acres.
 We are committed to the study and protection of this rich and diverse archaeological record that includes rock art, caves, rockshelters and other interesting historic and prehistoric sites.